 Set the EUT to standby mode.

-Connect the Measuring Receiver to the EUT antenna connector.
+Connect the spectrum analyser to the EUT antenna connector.

 Measure the RMS power of the output signal.

-Taking into account the total insertion loss from the EUT to the Measuring Receiver, verify that the residual power output does not exceed the limit specified in clause 4.2.4.2 when the measuring receiver is tuned over the frequency range shown in table 2 below.
+Taking into account the measured cable losses, verify that the residual power output does not exceed the limit specified in clause 4.2.4.2 when the spectrum analyser is tuned over the frequency range shown in table 2 below.

 All measurements shall be made with a reference bandwidth as shown in Table 2.